kam193/package-campaigns/README.md

 # Package Campaigns Collection

-This is a collection of campaigns targeting package ecosystems, currently limited to PyPI.
+This is a collection of (mostly) malicious campaigns targeting package ecosystems, currently limited to PyPI.

-Currently, data are sourced only from what I've seen in my analysing lab and are exported here periodically.
+Data are sourced only from what I've seen in my analysing lab and are exported here periodically.
 The classification is mostly arbitrary and may not follow any strict criteria.

 Published are information about campaigns as well as list of identified package names.
 This repository does not (and will not) contain the source code of mentioned packages.